Data-Driven Outcomes Reporting

 of individuals were living with their families, in adoptive homes or independently

-were able to transition to less intensive services
+were able to transition to less intensive levels of care

 Family Satisfaction

-Based on surveys conducted with youth and families served by Hillside in FY 2022:
+Based on surveys conducted with families served by Hillside in FY 2023:

 Building Social-Emotional Well-Being

 The Developmental Assets Profile measures assets that affect social-emotional well-being.
-Youth in most Hillside services complete this assessment upon admission and at discharge.
-Among youth discharged in FY 2022:
+Youth in most Hillside services complete this assessment upon admission and again at discharge.
+Among youth discharged in FY 2023:

 in the “challenged and vulnerable” range at admission increased their overall number of assets at discharge